pixie-io/docs.px.dev/content/en/about-pixie/05-faq.md

 #### Can I completely self host Pixie?

 Yes.
-See the [Quick Start](/installing-pixie/quick-start/) to get started.
+See the self-hosted [Install Guide](/installing-pixie/install-guides/self-hosted-pixie) to get started.

 #### Does Pixie offer a hosted cloud offering?

-Pixie Community Cloud is a [hosted version](https://docs.pixielabs.ai/installing-pixie/quick-start/) of Pixie.
+Yes.
+Pixie Community Cloud is a hosted version of Pixie.
 Pixie stores its data on the cluster, resulting in a very small cloud footprint which allows Pixie to offer the Community Cloud offering 100% free for all Pixie users.
+See the Community Cloud [Install Guide](/installing-pixie/install-guides/community-cloud-for-pixie) to get started.

 ## Data Collection